 Your account has been activated!

 Monuments built to commemorate love are some of the most stunning in the world.
-One look at the mesmerizing Taj Mahal confirms this!
-In Albania, one can find not just a monument but the ruins of an entire city dedicated to the love of King Pyrrhus of Epirus.
-This king founded Antigonea in 295 B.C. and named it after his first wife to honor her.
+India’s mesmerizing Taj Mahal being one of the most famous examples!
+In Albania, you can find not only a monument, but the ruins of an entire city dedicated to the love of King Pyrrhus of Epirus.
+This ancient king founded Antigonea in 295 B.C., and named it in honour of his first beloved wife.

 Antigonea is located only 14 km to the east of Gjirokastër, near the village of Saraqinishtë in the Drino valley.
-The Archaeological Park enables the visitor to have a close look at the history of an ancient city.
-Despite its short flourishing period (3rd-2nd century B.C.), the city was an important political, cultural and economic center for the region.
-However, the city was destroyed by the Roman troops in 168 B.C. within a short and extremely violent period.
+The Archaeological Park enables visitors to take a closer look at the history of this ancient city.
+Despite its short-lived prosperous period (3rd-2nd century B.C.), the city was an important political, cultural, and economic centre for the region.
+However, the city was destroyed by Roman soldiers in 168 B.C. within a short, and extremely violent period in the greater region.

-A significant part of the city’s wall fortification has survived intact over the years, revealing the magnificent fortress the city once had.
-The ruins of Nimfeum along with the columns, promenade, beautiful peristyle flats and many other public facilities faithfully convey the atmosphere of antiquity, instantly transporting the visitor to another world.
+A significant part of the city’s wall fortification has remained intact over the years.
+This reveals the magnificent fortress the city once had.
+The ruins of Nimfeum along with the columns, promenade, beautiful peristyle flats, and many other public facilities faithfully convey the atmosphere of antiquity, instantly transporting visitors to another world.
 A must-see in Antigonea is the Paleo-Christian mosaic!
-This particular mosaic serves as a historical bridge between Christianity and the later stages of European history.
+This particular mosaic serves as an historical bridge between Christianity and the later stages of European history.
 There are several old churches near Antigonea, as well, that are well-worth visiting, particularly the Church of St. Koll, built in 1680.

-As you approach the ruins of this ancient city, you will notice its dominating position over the entire valley.
-Here, the visitor can fully absorb the spectacular view of the mountains and incredible surrounding nature.
-But the journey through history does not end at Antigonea.
-Along the entire Drino Valley you will find the ruins of 15 ancient urban centers, with the most prominent ones being those of Hadrianopolis.
+As you approach the ruins of this ancient city, you will notice its dominant position over the entire valley.
+Here, you can fully absorb the spectacular view of the mountains and the incredible surrounding nature.
+But this journey through history does not end at Antigonea.
+Along the entire Drino Valley you will find the ruins of 15 ancient urban centres.
+The most prominent ones being those of Hadrianopolis.

 Click here for the official booklet and map of the Antigonea Park.